-Although fender benders are extremely common, they are one of the most difficult cases to present for a personal injury.
-This is because insurance companies have taken a strong stance on whether or not fender benders can actually result in bodily harm to the occupants of a vehicle involved in a fender bender or other type of low impact collision.
-There is a specialized field of science involved in determining whether or not a person could have been injured in a low impact collision, known as biomechanics.
+Although fender benders are extremely common, they are one of the most difficult cases to present for a Las Vegas fender bender attorney.
+This is because insurance companies have taken a strong stance on whether or not fender benders can actually result in bodily harm to the occupants of a vehicle involved in a fender bender or other type of low-impact collision.
+There is a specialized field of science involved in determining whether or not a person could have been injured in a low-impact collision, known as biomechanics.

-Biomechanical engineers are often hired by insurance companies to support the denial of personal injury claims when they involve low impact collisions.
+Biomechanical engineers are often hired by insurance companies to support the denial of claims when they involve low-impact collisions.
 Biomechanical engineers will analyze the forces involved in motor vehicle collisions by investigating the damage to the vehicles.
-The accuracy of these types of tests are questionable and can cause major problems when presenting a case to a jury, as these engineers will often testify at trial that a plaintiff in a personal injury case could not have been injured in a low speed or low impact collision.
+The accuracy of these types of tests is questionable and can cause major problems when presenting a case to a jury, as these engineers will often testify at trial that a plaintiff in an injury claim could not have been injured at a low speed or low impact fender bender.

 What Is A Fender Bender?

 A fender bender is a term used to describe any accident that involves a low amount of property damage.
 Whether it be a parking lot collision, low impact rear-end collision, sideswipe collision, or low-speed accident.
 As discussed above, these types of cases are difficult as insurance companies love to deny these types of claims.
 This is because many Plaintiffs will lose these types of cases at trial because it is tough to get a jury to find that a plaintiff was actually injured in a low speed or small impact collision.
 A jury will have a tough time swallowing that a person could be injured in a low speed or small impact accident, especially when they have an expert feeding them scientific information supporting the positions that the injuries simply could not have taken place.